FanatoniQ/ICP/README.md

 numpy + pandas testing for our linear algebra library

-Testing mean and dotproduct: (from the build folder)
+Testing mean, dotproduct and svd: (from the build folder)

 ```bash
 python3 ../tests/test.py